 • Ambiguous component start and end points: No sections?>???

 However, it doesn't have to be this way.

-Wherever possible, think broad-to-specific.
+Wherever possible, think from broad to specific.
 Cascade styles whenever you can, beginning with global elements and using classes to define exceptions.
 The fewer style declarations are made, the easier it will be for the client to find the one they need to edit.
-Strive to achieve your look & feel by declaring as few styles as possible.
+Strive to achieve your look and feel by declaring as few styles as possible.

 Strive to make your build as self-evident as possible, which might mean avoiding unnecessarily complex nestings or obscure, shorthand naming conventions.
 The simplest, clearest way to solve a problem is nearly always the best way, even if that requires a little more thought or effort.

 This is especially important when naming elements.
 Creating a clear, predictable system can save development time in the long run, and will help the client wrap his or her head around what's what.